 - They sometimes start as hobbies like photography, blogging, or video streaming

 Advantages and Disadvantages of Informal Structures

-The biggest advantage of starting a sole proprietorship is simplicity; it couldn't be any easier or less expensive to get a business up and running.
-But, less output up-front might not lead to the best outcome later.
+The biggest advantage of starting a sole proprietorship or partnership is simplicity; it couldn't be any easier or less expensive to get a business up and running.

 Disadvantages of Informal Business Structures:

 - No Personal Liability Protection.
-Informal business structures do not offer personal liability protection.
+Informal business structures don't offer personal liability protection.
 This means your personal assets (car, house, bank account) are at risk in the event your business is sued or if it defaults on a debt.
 ONLY low profit/low-risk businesses should operate as informal businesses.